RC-inventrix/AgroLink/README.md

 # AgroLink
-A Spring Boot microservices platform for a farmer-seller marketplace (AgroLink), developed as a final-year university projec
+A Spring Boot microservices platform for a farmer-seller marketplace (AgroLink), developed as a final-year university project.